denis-beurive/onlykey-notes/ssh-connections.md

 * `-t ed25519-sk`: type of key (type `ED25519` for security key - "sk" for "security key").
 * `-O`: set option for generating **FIDO**-backed keys (see [this link](https://man.openbsd.org/ssh-keygen#FIDO_AUTHENTICATOR)).
   * `resident`: indicate that the key handle should be stored on the FIDO authenticator itself.
     This makes it easier to use the authenticator on multiple computers.
 Resident keys may be supported on FIDO2 authenticators and typically require that a PIN be set on the authenticator prior to generation.
-Resident keys may be loaded off the authenticator using ssh-add(1).
+Resident keys may be loaded off the authenticator using `ssh-add`.
     Storing both parts of a key on a FIDO authenticator increases the likelihood of an attacker being able to use a stolen authenticator device.
   * `application`: override the default FIDO application/origin string of "`ssh:`".
 This may be useful when generating host or domain-specific resident keys.
 The specified application string must begin with "`ssh:`".
 * `-f %USERPROFILE%\.ssh\id_my_servers_sk`: Specifies the filename of the **key handle** (see below).

 > **Notes**